Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description must carry the burden.
-It indicates read-only metrics but does not clarify data freshness, rate limits, or authorization needs.
-This is adequate for a simple lookup tool but could be more informative.
+No annotations are provided, so the description must carry the full burden.
+It does disclose what data is returned (TPS, slot, etc.), which gives some insight into behavior, but it does not mention read-only nature, data freshness, rate limits, or any potential side effects.
+This is minimal but not misleading.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.